 Best movies & TV Shows like The Busy World of Richard Scarry

 A unique, carefully handpicked, selection of the best movies like The Busy World of Richard Scarry Starring Sonja Ball, Keith Knight, and more.
-If you liked The Busy World of Richard Scarry then you may also like: Ace Ventura: Pet Detective, The Adventures of Paddington Bear, The Angry Beavers, Are You Afraid of the Dark?, Arthur and many more popular movies featured on this list.
+If you liked The Busy World of Richard Scarry then you may also like: Ace Ventura: Pet Detective, The Adventures of Paddington Bear, The Angry Beavers, Arthur, Blue's Clues and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The Busy World of Richard Scarry is a Canadian/French animated children's television series, produced by CINAR Animation and France Animation in association with Paramount Television, which aired from 1994 to 1997, first on Showtime, later on Nickelodeon, and ran for 65 episodes.
 The television series was based on the books drawn and written by Richard Scarry.
 Reruns of the show formerly aired in syndication as part of the Cookie Jar Kids Network block, but the show now continues to air on the Cookie Jar Toons block on ThisTV.